ADirin/OTP2_LectureMaterial/Introduction/Readme.md

 ### Course Timeline

-- **Course Commencement and Initial Sprint Planning**: 4 session,  - see the course scheduel for the dates -
+- **Course Commencement and Initial Sprint Planning**: 4 session,  *see the course scheduel for the exact dates*
-- **Sprint Conclusion and Planning Meetings**: 4 sessions
+- **Sprint Conclusion and Planning Meetings**: 4 sessions, *see the course scheduel for the exact dates*
 - **Project Demonstrations**: 1 session

 ### Task Submissions

-Task submissions are expected to adhere to the specified schedule. **Submissions made after the designated deadline** may only receive **half of the maximum score** for the task.
+Task submissions are expected to adhere to the specified schedule.
+  - **Submissions made after the designated deadline** may only receive **half of the maximum score** for the task.

 ## Course Evaluation